Friduric/ray-tracer/README.md

 ﻿## Introduction
-This is a Monte-Carlo ray tracer implementation that models intransparent objects using Lambertian reflections.
+This is a Monte Carlo ray tracer implementation that models intransparent objects using Lambertian reflections.

 ## A few troubleshooting tips
 1. IMPORTANT: Use the 32-bit binaries (build using x86!).